How to Create a Perfect Business Dashboard With Scoro

-Tip: You can configure your dashboard anytime, add new metrics, widgets, and graphs, and drag-and-drop them to rearrange the order.
+- You can configure your dashboard anytime, add new metrics, widgets, and charts, and drag-and-drop them to rearrange the order.

-You can also change the size of your widgets by moving your mouse over the lower right corner of any widget in the dashboard configuration view.
+- You can change the size of your widgets by moving your mouse over the lower right corner of any widget in the dashboard configuration view.

-Tip: Don’t forget to add benchmarks and deadlines to your widgets to bring more life to your dashboard!
+- Don’t forget to add benchmarks and deadlines to your widgets to make your dashboard more actionable!

 - Make a copy of a shared dashboard to create quickly a new dashboard that you can modify to your liking.

 As you can see, building a perfect dashboard isn’t rocket science.
 You can easily create one for yourself by following the steps described in this guide, or by using instructions on our Help Center.
 If you’d like to try how Scoro dashboards work but aren’t currently a Scoro user, you can get a free 14-day trial and check it out now.